Essential Guide on Profit Tax for Businesses in Hong Kong

 Filing Profit Tax Returns

 Filing profits tax returns is a crucial responsibility for businesses in Hong Kong.
-The tax authorities issue three series of profits tax return forms tailored to different types of entities.
-Corporations and partnership businesses must complete the appropriate profit tax return and any required supplementary forms, such as IR1478 and IR1479.
-Sole proprietorship businesses report their profits in the individual’s tax return - BIR60.
+The tax authorities issue three series of profits tax return forms tailored to different types of entities:

-The filing process can be completed electronically through the eTAX system, which streamlines the submission and documentation process.
-It lets incorporated and unincorporated businesses view, save, and print submitted profit tax returns.
-If a corporation’s return is submitted via a service provider, a signed confirmation document must be included to validate the submission.
+The filing process can be completed electronically through the eTAX system, which streamlines submission and documentation.
+This system allows incorporated and unincorporated businesses to view, save, and print submitted profits tax returns.

 Supplementary Forms and Electronic Submission